-The earnings limit for fiscal year 2022-23 is \$49,746 and \$50,655 for the 2023-24 fiscal year.
-The Teachers' Retirement Board adjusts the earnings limit annually.
-If your earnings from performing retired member activities, including employer contributions to tax-sheltered annuities and other tax-favored products, exceed the postretirement earnings limit, CalSTRS will withhold all of your gross monthly retirement benefits-both your monthly retirement and Defined Benefit Supplement benefits-until we collect your excess earnings in full, up to the amount of your annual retirement benefit minus any previous reduction due to the separation-from-service requirement.
-For example, if you earn \$70,000 in the 2022-23 fiscal year, you will have exceeded the earnings limit of \$49,746 by \$20,254.
-CalSTRS will withhold \$20,254 from your benefit payments, if your annual retirement benefit is \$20,254 or more.
-If your annual retirement benefit is less than \$20,254, CalSTRS will withhold the entire amount.
+If your earnings from performing retired member activities, including employer contributions to tax sheltered annuities and other tax-favored products, exceed the postretirement earnings limit, we will withhold all of your gross monthly retirement benefits-both your monthly retirement and Defined Benefit Supplement benefits-until we collect your excess earnings in full, up to the amount of your annual retirement benefit minus any previous reduction due to the separation-from-service requirement.

+For example, if you earn \$90,000 in the 2024-25 fiscal year, you'll have exceeded the postretirement earnings limit of \$74,733 by \$15,267.
+We will withhold \$15,267 from your benefit payments if your annual retirement benefit is \$15,267 or more.
+If your annual retirement benefit is less than \$15,267, we will withhold the entire amount.